MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Configure Role

-In this task, you will configure roles for use with device groups.
+In this task, you configure roles for use with device groups.

 1. In the Microsoft 365 Defender portal select **Settings** from the left menu bar.